cprkv/traktor/readme.md

 deno -A cli-add-user.ts
 ```

 After that database will be initialized.
-On deploy database will all users will be copied.
+On deploy all users will be copied with database.
 To create more users you can use management page (`http://TRAKTOR_APP_DOMAIN/pages/users.html`)

 After adding users, you should create rooms where any user could connect.
 Do that in manage rooms page (`http://TRAKTOR_APP_DOMAIN/pages/rooms.html`)